Orange-eat97/tp/docs/UserGuide.md

 ------
 ### Deleting a contact : `delete`

-Deletes one or more specified contacts from the address book.
+Deletes one or more specified contacts from Carelink.

 **Format:**<br>
 `delete INDEX [MORE_INDEXES]...`